OctopusDeploy/docs/src/pages/docs/infrastructure/deployment-targets/kubernetes/kubernetes-agent/storage/index.md

 This default implementation is made to let you try the Kubernetes agent without worrying about installing a `ReadWriteMany` compatible `StorageClass` yourself.
 There are  some drawbacks to this approach:

-### Reliability
-Since the NFS server runs inside your Kubernetes cluster, upgrades and other cluster operations will interrupt the server.
-Due to how NFS stores and allows access to the shared data, clients will not be able to recover from a restart cleanly.
-This results in deployment failure if one happens to be running while the NFS server is restarted.

 ### Privileges
 The NFS server requires `privileged` access when running as a container, which may not be permitted depending on the cluster configuration.
 Access to the NFS pod should be kept to a minimum since it enables access to the host.

+### Reliability
+Since the NFS server runs inside your Kubernetes cluster, upgrades and other cluster operations can cause the NFS server to restart.
+Due to how NFS stores and allows access to shared data, script pods will not be able to recover cleanly from an NFS server restart.
+This causes running deployments to fail when the NFS server is restarted.

 If you have a use case that can’t tolerate occasional deployment failures, it’s recommended to provide your own `StorageClass` instead of using the default NFS implementation.

 ## Custom StorageClass